openscope/openscope/documentation/aircraft-commands.md

 as well as the leg length (in minutes), as well as the fix to hold over.
-But you may also omit those specifications, in which case, the aircraft will enter a standard holding pattern over their present position (right turns, 1 minute legs, using the current bearing to the fix as the inbound radial).
+But you may also omit those specifications, in which case, the aircraft will enter a standard holding pattern over their present position (right turns, 1 minute legs, using the reciprocal bearing to the fix as the outbound radial).
 To clear the aircraft out of the hold, either clear it direct to a fix or assign it a new heading.

-_Parameters -_ Specify the direction of turns during the hold with `right` or `left`, the leg length, with `[time]min`, the fix to hold over with simply `[fixname]` and the `radial` (a 3-digit course, eg. 009) which defines the inbound leg.
+_Parameters -_ Specify the direction of turns during the hold with `right` or `left`, the leg length, with `[time]min`, the fix to hold over with simply `[fixname]` and the `radial` (a 3-digit course, eg. 009) which defines the outbound leg.
 Any combination of these arguments provided in any order is acceptable, as long as the command `hold` comes first.

 _Syntax -_ `AAL123 hold [fixname] [left|right] [leg_time]min [radial]` or `AAL123 hold`